emaesen/vue-feathers-productivity-app/README.md

     - [x] todo has status property
     - [x] todo has color, category and pinned properties
     - [x] todo has elapsed-time property
+      - [x] logged-in user can start/stop the timer (repeatable) to keep track of amount of time spend on task
 - [ ] **services**
   - [x] > Reminders service
   - [x] > ToDos service